dantaylor688/dantaylor688.github.io/_posts/2017-02-28-Approximating-Traffic-Speed-with-Fourier-Analysis.md

 ### Short-comings ###

 As I said at the outset, this model has several short-comings.
-Two name two:
+To name two:

 * **It does not capture shocks in speed.**
 	Traffic flow is not a linear process.
 As evidenced by the plots above, there are regular shocks to the traffic flow.
 These occur at *nearly* periodic intervals.
 These *near* periodicity suggests a chaotic element to the process.
 However, I would need to look at this more (and perhaps at more granular data) because the power spectrum is not as dense as I would expect for a chaotic system.